NEW: UntitledImGuiFramework interactive web demo

 We prioritise user freedom and system customisable.
 These are the rights of our users:

-1. The user shall be able to replace most application with any other equivalent without breaking the system *1
+1. The user shall be able to replace most desktop components as he/she wishes without issues *1

-2. The user shall have the ability to transparent documentation of all configuration formats
+2. The user shall be provided with transparent, and easy to read, maintained documentation of all configuration formats

 4. The user shall have the freedom to modify features of any applications(when available) in order to tune enabled code and features at compile time for whatever purpose